 Use this dialog to view or specify options when connecting to Microsoft SQL Server Database Engine.
 In most cases, you can connect by entering the computer name of the database server in the Server name box and then clicking Connect.
-If you are connecting to SQL Server Express, use the computer name followed by a backslash, and then the instance name.
+If you are connecting to a named instance, use the computer name followed by a backslash, and then the instance name.
 For example,

 When registering a server from Object Explorer, select the type of server to connect to: Database Engine, Analysis Services, Reporting Services, or Integration Services.
 The rest of the dialog shows only the options that apply to the selected server type.
 When registering a server from Registered Servers, the Server type box is read-only, and matches the type of server displayed in the Registered Servers component.
 To register a different type of server, select Database Engine, Analysis Services, Reporting Services, SQL Server Compact, or Integration Services from the Registered Servers toolbar before starting to register a new server.

 Select the server instance to connect to.
 The server instance last connected to is displayed by default.